Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Licking it off, Sera murmured with a look of ecstasy on her face.

-「Aah-n.
+"Aah-n.
 I guess tonight will be the last time I’ll be able to do such a thing.
-I want to take Yuu home!」
+I want to take Yuu home!"

-「Nope.
-If you’re itching to do it, you can just come to our place again.」
+"Nope.
+If you’re itching to do it, you can just come to our place again."

 As if refusing to hand him over to her, Elena held Yuu’s head in her arms.

-「I’m sorry.
+"I’m sorry.
 Big sis Sera.
-That I won’t be able to see you off.」
+That I won’t be able to see you off."

 He was certainly surprised by the gap between her appearance and her personality, but as far as Yuu was concerned, he didn’t dislike women that were assertive in sex like Elena.

 As such, the fact that he wouldn’t be able to meet her for a while made him a little sad.

-「Well, I guess it can’t be helped.
-Besides, it doesn’t look like I’ll be assigned here anytime soon, after all.」
+"Well, I guess it can’t be helped.
+Besides, it doesn’t look like I’ll be assigned here anytime soon, after all."

 According to a senior colleague at the company, it seemed that after gaining experience for one or two years at the branch office where they were assigned, they would be transferred to another department after a comprehensive evaluation of the person in question’s wishes, aptitude, and the company’s circumstances.